-People have lived in the area now called Brookline for centuries.
-The earliest residents were the farmers and miners that helped to settle the region and create prosperity.
+The area now called Brookline has a rich history.
+Farmers and miners helped to settle the region and create prosperity.
 With the construction of streetcar lines and the Liberty Tunnels, Brookline experienced tremendous growth in the early 20th century.
 Recently, Brookline Boulevard underwent major reconstruction to revitalize its business district.
 CLP – Brookline has been an integral part of the neighborhood since 1930, providing access to books and other materials, meeting space and high-quality activities for all ages, while adapting to meet the evolving needs of the community over the past eight decades.

 In addition to its modern space, this unique location is home to three distinct book discussion groups for adults of all backgrounds and interests, both daytime and evening offerings of Toddler and Preschooler Storytimes and a very popular “Let’s Speak English!” program where non-native English speakers engage in fun activities to practice their skills and build their confidence using the language.

 Come by CLP – Brookline to meet the friendly team, get a great book and discover something new.